guhelski/kent-beck-tdd-php/README.md

 ```
 How to contribute
 -----------------
-1. Fork the project repo to your own account.
+1. Fork the project to your own account.
 2. Clone the repo to your local machine.
 3. Create your chapter branch (git checkout -b chapter15).
 4. Commit your chapter or changes to existing ones (git commit -am 'Add Chapter 15').
 5. Push your chapter branch to your fork.
 6. Create a new Pull Request.

-Have fun!